How do you feel when you are asked to speak in public?

 – Taught to speak in public as a skill at school, college or university.

-– Aren’t event taught the skill at work; we are just expected to be good at it.
+– Even taught the skill at work; we are just expected to be good at it.

 – Always encouraged to speak.
-Many of us were told that ‘children should be seen and not heard’ when we were growing up.
+There was a time when many of us were told that ‘children should be seen and not heard’ when we were growing up.

 Nobody relishes the idea of being judged